 Fin

 I’d like to thank James from the Perfect Manifesto for sharing his broken mind story with my followers and me: it takes a lot of courage to open up about such experiences.
 But at the same time, sharing such personal stories can make people aware that they too might not be in a situation that’s good for their mental wellbeing, and show them they’re also not alone in this.
-I know I had a run-in with a manager that was terrible at their job while working on a placement for my postgraduate degree.
-That manger almost cost me my postgraduate degree.
+I know I had a run-in with a manager who was terrible at their job while working on a placement for my postgraduate degree.
+That manager almost cost me my postgraduate degree.

 So if you’d like to show your appreciation to James for sharing his story, and to show him that he is wanted, then why not visit his blog – Perfect Manifesto – or his Twitter account and let him know.